-The ACP is proud to present the talented musicians who will perform during our 40th Anniversary Season.
+The ACP is proud to present the talented musicians who will perform during our 41st Season.

 She has been a featured soloist with the Orchestra in works by Mozart, Weber, Debussy, Copland, Bernstein, Finzi, Rossini, Shaw, and Michael Gandolfi, and has also performed with the Cleveland Quartet.